 This study is not without limitations.
-Firstly, in terms of the responses, whether they are true reflections of what the participants would actually do in a practical real-life situation is a factor which will remain unknown.
+Firstly, in terms of the responses, whether they are true reflections of what the participants would actually do in a practical real-life situations is a factor which will remain unknown.
 This is a limitation applicable to most studies of this kind (O'Leary, 2009).
-Secondly, as previously mentioned, to the best of the researcher's knowledge, limited current research has been carried out in South Africa in regard to the area of study that this paper endeavoured to address.
-This factor, together with the uniqueness of South Africa's current societal environment, prohibited meaningful comparisons being made with other studies, both locally and internationally.
-Lastly, due to the sample used to conduct the analysis, being drawn from only one specific location, the validity of the findings may be uncertain for the purpose of making inference about the perspectives of the general population.
+Secondly, due to the sample used to conduct the analysis, being drawn from only one specific location, the validity of the findings may be uncertain for the purpose of making inference about the perspectives of the general population.
 However on an exploratory level the findings remain insightful and rather than be used as independent conclusive evidence, should be utilised in conjunction with the theory provided by the literature.
+Lastly, as previously mentioned, to the best of the researcher's knowledge, limited current research has been carried out in South Africa with regard to the area of study that this paper endeavoured to address.
+This factor, together with the uniqueness of South Africa's current societal environment, prohibits meaningful comparisons being made with other studies, both locally and internationally.